oscarpeters/ColorE-ink-converter/README.md

 Watching his [YouTube Video](https://www.youtube.com/watch?v=YawP9RjPcJA&t=248s "YouTube") gave me the spirit to make a display like his, but would not spent much time when converting a normal `.PNG` or `.JPG` to `.RAW` to be read by the microcontroller.

-Therefore, made this not so handsome Python program to convert the pictures automaticly in matter of seconds.
+Therefore, made this not so handsome Python program to convert the pictures automatically in matter of seconds.

 The program is tested on `MacOs`, `Windows`, and `Linux` were the Windows version has some issues when converting dithered picture to a `.RAW` file.